nodefluent/node-sinek/lib/librdkafka/README.md

   # Add to your shell profile:
   export CPPFLAGS=-I/usr/local/opt/openssl/include
   export LDFLAGS=-L/usr/local/opt/openssl/lib
-  # and redo the installation.
+  # and redo the installation. (checkout yarn:openssl script in package.json of this project)
 ```

 ## Using NConsumer & NProducer